semaphoreci/docs/docs/programming-languages/android.md

    Node.js (10.x) pre-installed.

-For more information on using Docker images to define your Semaphore CI/CD environment, see [Custom CI/CD environment with Docker](https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/) documentation page.
+For more information on using Docker images to define your Semaphore CI/CD environment, see the [Custom CI/CD environment with Docker](https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/) documentation.

 ## Example projects